 10. Itch Cream

 Itching is often one of the worst parts of an eczema flare.
 Try using a natural, homemade eczema cream to help soothe itching and irritation.
-Use shea butter, coconut oil, raw honey and essential oils to provide relief.
+Use shea butter, coconut oil, raw honey, and essential oils to provide relief.
+Be sure to use a carrier oil for essential oils that may cause skin irritation.